Martin Carthy: Musical collaborations

 He has also been involved with many musical collaborations.
 He has sung with The Watersons since 1972; was twice a member of British folk rock group Steeleye Span; was a member of the Albion Country Band 1973 line-up, with members from the Fairport Convention family and John Kirkpatrick, that recorded the Battle of the Field album; and was part of the innovative Brass Monkey ensemble, which mixed a range of brass instruments with Carthy's guitar and mandolin and John Kirkpatrick's accordion, melodeon and concertina.
 Carthy was also a member of The Imagined Village for all three of their albums (2007–2012).

-For many years Carthy enjoyed a creative partnership with fiddle player Dave Swarbrick; more recently, Waterson:Carthy has provided the forum for his successful musical partnership with wife Norma Waterson and their daughter Eliza Carthy.
+For many years Carthy enjoyed a creative partnership with fiddle player Dave Swarbrick; later, Waterson:Carthy provided the forum for his successful musical partnership with wife Norma Waterson and their daughter Eliza Carthy.

+Carthy has inspired contemporaries such as Bob Dylan and Paul Simon, as well as later artists such as Richard Thompson.

+Personal life

+Carthy has lived for many years in Robin Hood's Bay, North Yorkshire.

 Awards and honours

-In June 1998 he was appointed an MBE in the Queen's Birthday Honours.
+In June 1998 he was appointed MBE in the Queen's Birthday Honours.
 He was named Folk Singer of the Year at the BBC Radio 2 Folk Awards in 2002, and again in 2005 when he also won the award for Best Traditional Track for "The Famous Flower of Serving-Men".
 In the 2007 Folk Awards Martin Carthy and Dave Swarbrick won Best Duo.
 In 2008 he was made an Honorary Fellow of the University of Central Lancashire.
 In 2014 he was awarded the Lifetime Achievement Award at the BBC Radio 2 Folk Awards.
+On 10 September 2025, Transform Me Then Into a Fish was announced as one of 12 nominees for the 2025 Mercury Prize.